JoeySoprano420/QuarterLang/DodecaGrams.md

 ---

-**Want to see DG macros used in a full config, codegen, or domain-specific mini-language?
-Just ask!**

-Great question!
 The **point of DGs (Dodecagrams, base-12 numbers)** in QuarterLang is both **practical and visionary**—they offer distinct mathematical, cultural, and programming benefits that set QuarterLang apart from other languages.
 Here’s a clear breakdown:

 ---